 The plot has wealthy millionaire Jonas Morton (Vernon Dent) who is seen being strangled by an unseen killer.
 Her daughter Gladys (Christine McIntyre) calls the Wide Awake Detective Agency run by two bumbling gumshoes (Schilling and Lane).
 When they arrive at the house, they are met by the seemingly good guy family lawyer Mr. Grooch (regular Stooge villain Kenneth McDonald) and instructs them to search for clues.
-The detectives then discover Grooch is working with a lunkhead tank of a man, Luke (Dick Wessel, in his first Columbia short) and seductive femme fatale, Wanda (Lynne Lyons) to steal documents from Jonas's study.
+The detectives then discover Grooch is working with a lunkhead tank of a man, Luke (Dick Wessel) and seductive femme fatale, Wanda (Lynne Lyons) to steal documents from Jonas's study.
 So it's up to our heroes to save the day.

 TERROR is not bad of a short, but one wonders how it would have played out with the Stooges.
-Bernds would rework the material with them later on, as WHO DONE IT?, which is far superior compared to this version.
-It's sort of jarring to see Lane slap Schilling around since they played mostly friends in their Columbia shorts.
-Other actors who make uncredited appearances in this is Emil Sitka as an explosive landlord and Dudley Dickerson as a janitor who gets his hat blown off.
+Bernds would rework the material with them later on, as WHO DONE IT?, which is far superior.
+It's sort of jarring to see Lane slap Schilling around, but it's not the usual Schilling/Lane comedy where they play chums.
+Other actors who make uncredited appearances in this is Emil Sitka as an explosive landlord and Dudley Dickerson as a spooked janitor.
 Worth a look if you track down a copy of it.

 0 of 0 people found this review helpful.